Krag–Jørgensen: Ammunition

 Contrary to some rumors, the Krag–Jørgensen action can be modified to fire modern, high-power cartridges.
 During World War II, and also in the early 1950s, several were produced in 7.92×57mm, which can hardly be considered a low-power cartridge.
 A number of Krag–Jørgensens have also been converted to .30-06 and 7.62×51mm NATO for target shooting and hunting.
 However, it must be stressed that these were all late-production Norwegian Krag–Jørgensen rifles, made in an era when metallurgy was vastly more advanced than when the American Krag–Jørgensen rifles were made.
-The American Krag–Jørgensen also has only a single locking lug, whereas the Norwegian and Danish versions effectively had two lugs.
+Krag–Jørgensen rifles also only have a single locking lug.

 Nonetheless, older rifles may benefit from milder loads.
 Modern European 6.5×55mm rounds are sometimes loaded to a CIP maximum of 55000 PSI, but 6.5×55mm rounds marked "safe for the Krag" are loaded to a milder 40600 PSI.
 SAAMI specifications call for maximum average pressure of 46000 PSI, sufficient for 2380 ft/s with a 160 grain bullet.